The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: The Jacobiator of reduced nonholonomic brackets

 Observe that we only need to require $\mathfrak{g}_\W$ to be a vector subspace since in this case it automatically satisfies that $[\mathfrak{g},\mathfrak{g}_\W]\subset \mathfrak{g}_\W$ by the $G$-invariance of $\W$.

-The vertical-symmetry condition is a restrictive condition on the symmetries, as it implies the existence of a subgroup $G_\subW$ of $G$ for which the system is Chaplygin.
+The vertical-symmetry condition is a restrictive condition on the symmetries, as it implies the existence of a subgroup $G_\subW$ of $G$ for which the system is Chaplygin ($G_\subW$ does not need to be embeded in $G$).
 But, as we will see, many non-Chaplygin systems satisfy this condition, including the vertical rolling disk (Section \ref{Ex:VerticalDisk}), the nonholonomic particle (Sections \ref{Ex:NHParticle}, \ref{Ex:NHParticle2}), the snakeboard (Section \ref{Ex:skateboard}) and the rigid bodies with generalized constraints (Section \ref{Ex:RigidBody})).

 \begin{remark} Note that systems satisfying the vertical-symmetry condition can be seen as Chaplygin systems with additional symmetries, so one can in principle treat them in two steps: first taking care of the Chaplygin symmetries, then treating the extra ones (along the lines of e.g. \cite{Hoch,Oscar}).
 Comparing this viewpoint with the direct, one-step approach is the subject of a separate work in preparation \cite{PO}. \end{remark}